liferay/liferay-blade-samples/liferay-gradle/blade.template.context.contributor/README.markdown

 context contributor sample provides the `${sample_text}` variable by injecting it into Liferay's `contextObjects`, which is a map provided by default to offer common variables to non-JSP template developers.
-You can easily inject your own variables into the `contextObjects` map usable by any theme deployed to Liferay.
+You can easily inject your own variables into the `contextObjects` map usable by any theme deployed to Liferay Portal.

 Are you working with templates that aren't themes (e.g., ADTs, DDM templates, etc.)?
 You can change the context in which your variables are injected by